jmmhappy/InteractiveCharacterPathFollowing/README.md

 Note that the RNN network is optional.

 Notes:
-1. If something like "No context" error appears, add `PYOPENGL_PLATFORM=egl` in from of the command.
+1. If something like "No context" error appears, add `PYOPENGL_PLATFORM=egl` in front of the command.

 ## Contributing